eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 - Decrease the asset amount by 0.0001 EOS with every `hi` action execution following the first time.
 - Delete the table row associated with the account sender when `goodbye` action is sent.

-The hello.hpp file should look like this:
+The hello.hpp file can look like this:

 ```cpp
 #include <eosio/eosio.hpp>